grafana/agent/docs/sources/flow/setup/install/docker.md

 Replace `CONFIG_FILE_PATH` with the path of the configuration file on your host system.

-The last line may be modified to change the arguments passed to the Grafana Agent binary.
-To see the set of options available to the `run` command, refer to the documentation for [run][].
+You can modify the last line to change the arguments passed to the Grafana Agent binary.
+Refer to the documentation for [run][] for more information about the options available to the `run` command.

 {{% admonition type="note" %}}
 Make sure you pass `--server.http.listen-addr=0.0.0.0:12345` as an argument as shown in the example above.
 If you don't pass this argument, the [debugging UI](../../monitoring/debugging.md#grafana-agent-flow-ui) won't be available outside of the Docker container.
 {{% /admonition %}}

 [run]: {{< relref "../../reference/cli/run.md" >}}